Want to study a criminology Master’s in Birmingham? Our MA Criminology degree is open to graduates from all subjects.

 Psychology students can look forward to using state-of-the-art equipment as well, including the latest in eye-tracking software, and our new EEG machine, all geared towards giving you true hands-on experience with tools you’ll be using in your later career.
 You will also benefit from facilities across the wider campus including the Parkside and Millennium Point buildings.

-Dr Adam Lynes is a Senior Lecturer in Criminology at Birmingham City University, where he has taught since 2012, covering topics from criminological theory to organised and violent crime.
-He has also conducted and published research focusing on a number of violent crimes - from serial murder to family annihilation.
+Dr Adam Lynes is a Senior Lecturer in Criminology at Birmingham City University, where he has taught since 2012, covering topics such as criminological theory, homicide, and transnational organised and corporate crime.